784 Naval Air Squadron: Night Fighter Training Squadron (1942–1946)

 November 1945 saw the formation of a ‘B’ Flight, out of the disbanded 732 Naval Air Squadron, and this operated with Grumman Hellcat N.F.
 Mk II, the night fighter variant of the American fighter aircraft and North American Harvard, an American advanced trainer aircraft.
 784 NAS moved again on 15 January 1946, relocating to RNAS Dale (HMS Goldcrest), in Pembrokeshire, Wales, however, the squadron primarily operated out of RNAS Dale’s satellite, RNAS Brawdy (HMS Goldcrest II) where the squadron eventually disbanded, becoming 'B' Flight of 790 Naval Air Squadron on 10 September 1946.

-Aircraft operated
+Aircraft flown

 The squadron operated a number of different aircraft types, including: